nsc-norway/covid-seq/README.md

 ## Bioinformatics analysis

-Refernces used for the analysis can be found in the folder <util>.
+References used for the analysis can be found in the folder _util_.

 Primary analysis is based on [nf-core/viralrecon](https://nf-co.re/viralrecon/1.1.0).
 Refer to folder <viralrecon> copied from [github repo](https://github.com/nf-core/viralrecon).

 Secondary analysis is based on [Pangolin](https://cov-lineages.org/) using [docker image](https://hub.docker.com/r/staphb/pangolin) and custom scripts.

-Execution can be found in <script.sh>
+Execution can be found in _script.sh_.